funkygao/nano/README.md

 nano
 ====

-MOM based

-It frames messages.
+nano is an implementation in pure Go of the SP ("Scalable Protocols") protocols.

 Actually, behind the scenes, it does a lot.

-It frames messages.
-It sends and receives them in an asynchronous non-blocking manner.
-It checks for connection failures and re-establishes connections as needed.
-It queues the messages if the peer is unavailable at the moment.
-It ensures that individual peers are assigned their fair share of server resources so that a single client can't hijack the server.
-It routes the replies to the original requester.
+- It frames messages.
+- It sends and receives them in an asynchronous non-blocking manner.
+- It checks for connection failures and re-establishes connections as needed.
+- It queues the messages if the peer is unavailable at the moment.
+- It ensures that individual peers are assigned their fair share of server resources so that a single client can't hijack the server.

-intermediary nodes

-通讯模式，它改变了通讯都基于一对一的连接这个假设。1:1 => N:M

-通信模型

-ip is hop-to-hop, udp/tcp is end-to-end

-实现路由功能的组件叫作 Device

-Pluggable Transports and Protocols

-nanomsg implements priorities for outbound traffic.
-You may decide that messages are to be routed to a particular destination in preference, and fall back to an alternative destination only if the primary one is not available.

-When connecting, you can optionally specify the local interface to use for the connection, like this: nn_connect (s, "tcp://eth0;192.168.0.111:5555").

-Asynchronous DNS queries

-ZeroCopy, what if mmap+sendfile

-Partial failure is handled by the protocol, not by the user.
-In fact, it is transparent to the user.

-tcp://interface:port

-    sock, err := protocol.xxx.NewSocket()
-    sock.AddTransport(transport.yy.NewTransport())
-    sock.SetOption(k, v)

-    client:
-        err := sock.Dial()
-        sock.SendMsg(msg)

-    server:
-        err := sock.Listen()
-        msg, err := sock.RecvMsg()
+- It routes the replies to the original requester.

+Enjoy!

-### Term
+### Design

+#### Pluggable Transport

+Currently supported transports:

+- tcp
+  tcp://[eth0;]<host>:<port>
+- ipc
+  ipc://<unix_domain_socket_path>
+- tls
+  tls+tcp://<host>:<port>

+#### Pluggable Protocol

+Currently supported protocols:

+- bus
+- pubsub
-- Endpoint
+- pipeline
-  Message based, can be thought of as one side of tcp/ipc/etc

-- Protocol
+- pair

-- Pipe
+- reqrep
-  goroutine safe full-duplex message-oriented connection between 2 peers

-- Transport
+- survey

-  Responsible to provide concrete PipeDialer and PipeListener
+### Internals

+#### Data Flow

+#### Reducing GC Presure

+#### Timers

 ### SP RFC

+   BigEndian

 #### Connection initiation